aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/rows-and-columns/autofit-rows-and-columns/_index.md

 {{% alert color="primary" %}}

 If a cell is merged, then the AutoFit methods will not be applied, which is the same behavior as in Microsoft Excel.
-You can get around this by using the auto filter API.
+You can get around this by using the AutoFilter API.
 Moreover, if the text in a cell is wrapped, the [**AutoFitColumn**](https://reference.aspose.com/cells/cpp/aspose.cells/worksheet/autofitcolumn/) method will not be applied either.
-Another thing you need to know is that the *AutoFit* methods are time-consuming.
-So, you should call these methods as seldom as possible to ensure the efficiency of your application.
+Another thing you need to know is that the *AutoFit* methods are time‑consuming.
+So, you should call these methods as infrequently as possible to ensure the efficiency of your application.

 {{% /alert %}}

-## **Advance Topics**
+## **Advanced Topics**
 - [AutoFit Rows for Merged Cells](/cells/cpp/autofit-rows-for-merged-cells/)
 {{< app/cells/assistant language="cpp" >}}